The 50 Best Places to Travel in 2025

 Detroit

 If you weren’t one of the nearly 800,000 people who hit Detroit for the 2024 NFL Draft, 2025 may be the year you join those in the know.
 The city has its swagger back, as adaptive-reuse and ground-up projects are bringing new energy to its neighborhoods.
-“It really is a magical time in Detroit right now, and we hope people will come to check it out for themselves,” said Mayor Mike Duggan in an email to T+L. In the heart of downtown, the reimagined Book Tower is one hub for activity, with a Roost hotel, a Basque tapas bar called Kamper’s, and several high-end restaurants.
+“It really is a magical time in Detroit right now, and we hope people will come to check it out for themselves,” said Mayor Mike Duggan in an email to T+L. In the heart of downtown, the reimagined Book Tower is one hive of activity, with a Roost hotel, a Basque tapas bar called Kamper’s, and several high-end restaurants.
 It’s one of the latest projects from Bedrock, the prolific real estate firm founded by Dan Gilbert that’s helping reshape Detroit; the firm’s game-changing Shinola Hotel is another.
 "Detroit is growing faster than ever with creativity, talent, innovation, and opportunity,” Gilbert told T+L. General Motors, meanwhile, is staking its future at Hudson’s, a mixed-use development designed by Shop Architects and Hamilton Anderson Associates that will be home to the automaker’s global HQ — not to mention a forthcoming Edition hotel.
-Then there’s the incredible Michigan Central Station, revived by a $1 billion investment from Ford, which has turned the onetime symbol of urban decay into a gleaming innovation lab intended to spark creativity — and plenty of hometown pride — in the Corktown neighborhood. — Paul Brady
+Then there’s the incredible Michigan Central campus, revived by a $1 billion investment from Ford, which has turned a onetime symbol of urban decay into the gleaming keystone of an innovation hub intended to spark creativity — and plenty of hometown pride — in the Corktown neighborhood. — Paul Brady

 Hong Kong and Shenzhen, China